 It does need some attention, but there’s no real need for constant stirring or babysitting and being tied down to the stove.
 Just stir every few minutes and in between, set the table, pour the wine, and light the candles.
 Whatever you want to do to make your Valentine’s day special.

-Now, Risotto is best with a specialty rice like Arborio, although to tell the truth, I’ve used regular old short grain rice before, so don’t get all stressed about it if you can’t get a Risotto rice.
+Now, Risotto is best with specialty rice like Arborio, although to tell the truth, I’ve used regular old short-grain rice before, so don’t get all stressed about it if you can’t get a Risotto rice.
 It will still be a great dish.
-Just don’t tell any of those self proclaimed foodies, ‘kay – I’ll be kicked out of the club!
+Just don’t tell any of those self-proclaimed foodies, ‘kay – I’ll be kicked out of the club!

 You can use jarred Roasted Red Peppers in this or make your own.
-I like to grab a few when they’re on sale, put them on a foil lined pan and toss them under the broiler, turning as each side is charred.
-Take them out, put them in a bowl and cover to steam them for about 10 minutes, then peel & seed.
+I like to grab a few red peppers when they’re on sale, put them on a foil-lined pan and toss them under the broiler, turning as each side is charred.
+Take them out, put them in a bowl and cover to steam them for about 10 minutes, then peel & de-seed.
 Toss them individually in Ziploc & freeze.
 I figure if I’m going to roast one, I might as well make good use of my time.